Bio

 Our safety filter prevents the pendulum from falling while the nominal controller stabilizes the quadrotor (10D quadrotor–pendulum system).

-Model-Based RL for Locomotion Under Disturbances
+Multitask RL for Adaptive Locomotion

 The robot closely tracks the path despite leg loss, terrain changes, payload variation, and state-estimation error.